-15. Signress, Accidents,-Any employee not attending duty shall lose his pay for the actual time of non-attendance unless he produces or forwards within 24 hours of the beginning of his absence evidence satisfactory to the management that his non-attendance was due to personal accident arising out of or in the course of his employment, or to personal ill health sufficient to incapacitate him for his usual work.
+(15) Sigkness, Accidents.-Any employee not attending duty shall lose his pay for the actual time of non-attendance unless he produces or forwards within 24 hours of the beginning of his absence evidence satisfactory to the management that his non-attendance was due to personal accident arising out of or in the course of his employment, or to personal ill health sufficient to incapacitate him for his usual work.

-An employee shall not be entitled to payment for non-attendance on the ground of accident or ill health for more than six
+An employee shall not be entitled to payment for non-attendance on the ground of accident or ill health for more than six days in each year.

-For the purpose of this clause a year shall mean a period of twelve months commencing on the 17th day of August in each
+For the purpose of this clause a year shall mean a period of twelve months commencing on the 17th day of August in each year.

-(16) Pay Day.-All employees shall be paid weekly on any other day than Saturday.
-No employer shall hold more than two
+(16) PAY DAY.-All employees shall be paid weekly on any other day than Saturday.
+No employer shall hold more than two days' pay in hand.